Charles Schmid: Early life

-Charles Schmid was an illegitimate child who was adopted by Charles and Katharine Schmid, owners and operators of Hillcrest Nursing Home in Tucson, Arizona.
+Charles Schmid was born to a single mother; he was adopted by Charles and Katharine Schmid, owners and operators of Hillcrest Nursing Home in Tucson, Arizona.
 He had a difficult relationship with his adoptive father, whom his adoptive mother later divorced.
 When Schmid tried to meet his birth mother, she angrily told him never to come back.

 Schmid did poorly in school, but was described as good-looking, intelligent and well-mannered.
 An accomplished athlete, he excelled at gymnastics and even led his high school to a state championship, but quit the team in his senior year.
 Just before graduating, Schmid was suspended for stealing tools from the school's machine shop; he never returned to school.

 Schmid began living in his own quarters on his parents' property and received an allowance of $300 a month.
 His parents left him to run on his own with a new car and a motorcycle.

 Schmid was called the "Pied Piper" because he was charismatic and had many friends in Tucson's teenaged community.
 For a time, the members of his teenage coterie would keep the secrets of his murders.
 His best friends were John Saunders, Richie Bruns, and Paul Graff, the latter of whom lived with him.
-He spent much of his time on Tucson's Speedway Boulevard, picking up girls and drinking with friends, although he tended to be a loner.
+He spent part of his time on Tucson's Speedway Boulevard, picking up girls and drinking with friends, although he tended to be a loner.

 Schmid was a short man who wore cowboy boots stuffed with newspapers and flattened cans to make him appear taller; he explained to impressionable teenagers his resultant rolling gait was a result of a "crippling fight" with Mafia members.
 He used lip balm, pancake makeup and created an artificial mole on his cheek.
 Schmid also stretched his lower lip with a clothespin to make it resemble Elvis Presley's.

 Murders

-Rowe
+Alleen Rowe

-On the evening of Sunday, May 31, 1964, Schmid—in the presence of his then-girlfriend and an acquaintance—blurted a statement: "I want to kill a girl tonight!"
+On the evening of May 31, 1964, Schmid—in the presence of his then-girlfriend and an acquaintance—blurted a statement: "I want to kill a girl tonight!"
 The trio drove to the home of Alleen Rowe, a high school student living with her divorced mother, whom Schmid knew worked nights.
 It is believed Schmid selected Rowe to be his victim as the teen had refused to engage in casual sex with Schmid and other local youths.

 Schmid instructed his girlfriend, Mary French, to persuade Rowe to accompany her, Schmid, and John Saunders to the desert.
 The teenager agreed, although shortly after arriving at the desert, Schmid bound the teen's arms behind her back as Rowe pleaded, "Why are you doing this to me?" to which Schmid responded: "It's Mary French's idea.
 She hates you."
 Saunders then removed Rowe's bathing costume before Schmid informed him to "take a walk".